yuvalsol/POCOGenerator/README.md

 There are two settings that don't appear in [POCO Generator UI](#poco-generator-ui "POCO Generator UI") - `WrapAroundEachClass` and `Tab`.

-The `WrapAroundEachClass` setting determines whether to wrap a namespace and a using directive clause around each class individually.
+The `WrapAroundEachClass` setting determines whether to wrap a namespace and using directives around each class individually.
 This is useful when generating to multiple outputs, such as multiple files.
 Example at [MultipleFilesDemo](#multiplefilesdemo "MultipleFilesDemo").

 The `Tab` setting determines the indention of the code.
 The default is 4 spaces.
-Changing the indentation from spaces to a tab character:
+To change the indentation from spaces to a tab character:

 ```cs
 generator.Settings.POCO.Tab = "\t";
 ```

+#### Settings.ClassName

 Settings group `ClassName`.
 These settings modify the initial class name.
 All settings are explained at [Class Name Settings](#class-name-settings "Class Name Settings").